GigaTech-net/development-challenge/README.md

 Hi!
 Thank you for your interest in [GigaTECH][gigatech].
 Our hiring process may include a development challenge.
 This challenge allows us to gauge some of your basic software skill set.
 We will follow the challenge up with a technical interview to discuss what you have submitted.

 We appreciate that any coding challenge represents an investment of your time.
 We hope you see the value in having a code sample that is relatable to both of us for the interview.
-Should you be unsuccessful, you should feel free to use the code you developed for this challenge in any way that you would like.
+You should feel free to use the code you developed for this challenge in any way that you would like.

 ## The Challenge